 One of the easiest electric cars to own

 But the Model 3 is also a really very good car.
 It’s remarkably spacious for its size, with plenty of room for five adults.
 You get at least 344 miles of claimed range, the Long Range model can manage 422 miles.
-Just a shame that, despite looking like a hatchback, the Model 3 is actually a saloon.
+It's a shame that, despite looking like a hatchback, the Model 3 is actually a saloon which chops away some practicality.
+Leasing rates are also creeping upwards, hence its drop on our list.

 Read our full Tesla Model 3 review